-Finance, Premises and Personnel (FPP).
-This committee receives reports and information related to all matters within its remit from the Head Teacher, Business Manager and Premises Manager.
+Finance, Premises and Personnel (FPP): This Committee receives reports and information related to all matters within its remit from the Head Teacher, Business Manager and Premises Manager.
 It then makes appropriate decisions that are related to such matters including: signing off the annual budget, approving maintenance and building works (particularly capital projects costing over £10,000) reviewing and approving the appraisal process for all staff.
-This committee also reviews relevant School policies, has input into the review and adjustment of the School staffing structure, aspects of the School's development plan relating to this committee and how spending makes an impact on pupil progress and attainment.
-This committee is led by the Vice Chair of Governors and meets five times per year.
+This Committee also reviews relevant School policies, has input into the review and adjustment of the School staffing structure, aspects of the School's development plan relating to this Committee and how spending makes an impact on pupil progress and attainment.
+This Committee is led by the Vice Chair of Governors and meets five times per year.

-Pupil Progress and Attainment Sub-Committee (PASC).
-This committee receives reports related to pupil progress, attainment, and all matters related to behaviour in terms of social, mental and health related well-being.
+Pupil Progress and Attainment Sub-Committee (PASC): This Committee receives reports related to pupil progress, attainment, and all matters related to behaviour in terms of social, mental and health related well-being.
 It also oversees and approves all policies relating to such matters.
-This committee is led by the Deputy Headteacher and meets three times per year.
+This Committee is led by the Deputy Headteacher and meets three times per year.

-The MGB.
-This group approves all matters raised and discussed by the committees and any other matters relating to the strategic direction of the School.
-All final decisions are made/approved by this group.
-This group meets five times per year.
+The MGB: The MGB approves all matters raised and discussed by the committees and any other matters relating to the strategic direction of the School.
+All final decisions are made/approved by the MGB which meets five times per year.